pulumi/docs/reference/pkg/nodejs/@pulumi/aws/cloudwatch/index.md

 ```

 The 12-digit AWS account ID that you are permitting to put events to your default event bus.
-Specify `*` to permit any account to put events to your default event bus.
+Specify `*` to permit any account to put events to your default event bus, optionally limited by `condition`.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/cloudwatch/eventPermission.ts#L82">property statementId</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/cloudwatch/eventPermission.ts#L92">property statementId</a>
 </h3>

 ```typescript